 🔼The name YHWH: Summary

-From the Hebrew "name" of the alphabet, formed from the three Hebrew vowels, plus the suffix of locality.
+- From the Hebrew "name" of the alphabet, formed from the three Hebrew vowels, plus an artificial suffix of locality.

 🔼The pronunciation of the name YHWH